Program Requirements & Policies

 Letter of Warning

 Any action, conduct, or health status of the Fellow that is adverse to the best interests of patient care or the institutions to which the Fellow is assigned.

 Breach of professional ethics, as defined by the American Academy of Physician Assistants, in the Guidelines for Ethical Conduct.

-Violation of the rules of the Fellowship program, the institution to which the Fellow is assigned, or the law.
+Violation of the Rules and Regulations or the Policies and Procedures of the Fellowship program, the institution to which the Fellow is assigned, or the law.

 Inadequate medical knowledge, deficient application of medical knowledge to either patient care or research, deficient technical skills, or any other deficiency that adversely affects the Fellow's performance.